TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 <img src="/day2/Visualisation/_index.en_files/figure-html/unnamed-chunk-10-1.png" width="768" style="display: block; margin: auto;" />

-Note that the regression and smooth lines have changed their shapes 😳… all those warning 😬 What’s going on?! 😲
+Note that the regression and smooth lines have changed their shapes 😳… all those warnings 😬 What’s going on?! 😲

 {{% notice warning %}}
 When using xlim() and ylim(), the points outside the specified range are deleted and are not considered while drawing the line using `geom_smooth()`.
 This feature might come in handy when you wish to know how the line of best fit would change when some extreme values or outliers are removed.
 {{% /notice %}}

-Thankfully, there is the other way to change the limits of the axis without deleting the points by simply zooming in to the region of interest.
+Thankfully, there is another way to change the limits of the axis without deleting the points by simply zooming in to the region of interest.
 This is done using `coord_cartesian()`.
-You can try to replace `xlim()` and `ylim()` comands in the previous code chunk with the code below to see what would happen.
+You can try to replace `xlim()` and `ylim()` commands in the previous code chunk with the code below to see what would happen.

 ```
 coord_cartesian(xlim = c(0, 90000), ylim = c(25, 100))  # zooming in specified limits of the x & y axis
 ```

 You can set the breaks on the x axis and label them by using `scale_x_continuous()`.
-Similarly, you can do it for y axis too.
+Similarly, you can do it for the y axis?

 Try to play with changing the colour palette.
 For more options check [Sequential, diverging and qualitative colour scales from colorbrewer.org](https://ggplot2.tidyverse.org/reference/scale_brewer.html).